thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="adding-new-rule-chain-6" %}

 We have added all the necessary nodes.
 Now, we need to connect the generator nodes to the "rule chain" node for message routing:

-- Tap on the right grey circle of "generator" node and drag this circle to the left side of "rule chain" node.
-Select the "Success" link and click "Add";
-- Repeat this for each generator node.
-Afterwards, save rule chain.

 {% include images-gallery.html imageCollection="adding-new-rule-chain-7" showListImageTitles="true" %}